Skip to content

 • Store pool chemicals in a secure area.
 The storage area should have a high shelf or a locked door to keep these substances out of children’s reach.

-Grilling is a time-honored summer tradition, and hanging out by fire pits has become popular in recent years.
-To keep family members and guests safe around an open flame or fuel source, establish safety rules ahead of time.
+Grilling is a great way to eat well, enjoy lazy summer days, and avoid heating up the kitchen.
+Hanging out by fire pits, with or without s’mores, has also become popular in recent years.
+To keep family members and guests safe around an open flame or fuel source, agree to these safety rules ahead of time.

 Follow these general outdoor fire safety rules: